-Humans, in contrast, have demonstrated a remarkable ability to reproduce, adapt, and improve the innovations of others, so much so that the history of human technology has been argued to be better understood as a process of continual refinement and repurposing rather than a story of individual geniuses inventing solutions without precedent (Basalla 1988; Solé et al. 2013).
+Humans, in contrast, have demonstrated a remarkable ability to reproduce, adapt, and improve the innovations of others.
+Despite the popular focus on individual geniuses creating inventions without precedent, human progress is much more accurately characterized as a process of continual refinement and repurposing (Basalla 1988; Solé et al. 2013).
 Moore’s Law, the observation and prediction that computer chip efficiency would double every two years (1965), is a well-known example of regular and monotonic growth in a technological domain, but there are many other examples, such as improvements in information storage, bandwidth, and processing speed, most of which have even steeper growth curves than Moore’s integrated circuits (Nagy et al. 2011).
 Of course, superexponential growth has not been true for all of human history, as demonstrated by the period of nearly 1.5 million years known as the Acheulean tradition during which our ancestors were seemingly unable to invent more complicated stone tools than simple handaxes, and yet even during this time, incremental improvement have been argued to have occured as the handaxes grew more symmetrical in design (Lycett and Gowlett 2008).
 What these observations suggest is that, more than our ability to learn socially from others, our ability to improve upon existing innovations, in however small an increment, characterizes human problem solving.

 Experimental models of the cumulative cultural evolutionary process have demonstrated that incremental improvements can accrue through a variety of social learning mechanisms.
 Caldwell and Millen (2008) found that chains of problem solvers could iteratively improve the distance flown by paper airplanes and the height of towers constructed from dry spaghetti noodles and modeling clay.
 Interestingly, improvements were equally likely to accrue whether social transmission occured via imitation, emulation, or guided instruction of one generation to the next (Caldwell and Millen 2009).

 Our research adds to these efforts to understand cumulative cultural evolution specifically by striving to understand the impact of inheritance on future problem solving.
 We used an iterated learning paradigm to measure the effectiveness of problem solving organized around inheritance.
-Specifically, we were interested in understanding how the solutions inherited from previous generations impacted future problem solving ability.
+Specifically, we were interested in understanding how the solutions inherited from previous generations impacted the problem solving of subsequent generations of participants.
 To preface our findings, we found that problem solving based around inheritance was able to cumulatively improve the number of problems each generation could solve in a 25 minute session, even as the problems became more difficult.
 As for whether this inheritance had an impact on future problem solving, we found that larger inheritances were harder to exceed, but they allowed individuals to solve more difficult problems than they would have been likely to solve on their own.
 We also did not find any evidence that larger inheritances had a detrimental effect on future problem solving.
 From these results, we motivate future research aimed at more directly understanding the impact of inheritance on problem solving.

 Methods

 We used a iterated learning paradigm where participants are assigned to generations within chains (Caldwell and Millen 2008).
-To emphasize that participants in each chain are working together cooperatively on a problem solving task rather than engaging in unguided repetition (cf. Bartlett 1932; Kirby, Cornish, and Smith 2008; Edmiston, Lupyan, and Perlman 2017) we refer to the transmission chains instead as diachronic teams.
+To emphasize that participants in each chain are working together cooperatively on a problem solving task rather than engaging in unguided repetition (cf. Bartlett 1932; Kirby, Cornish, and Smith 2008; Edmiston, Lupyan, and Perlman 2017) we refer to the transmission chains as diachronic teams.
 We tested the problem solving ability of diachronic teams over four generations of problem solving, where each generation attempted the same problem solving task for 25 minutes.
 Diachronic problem solvers after the first generation began the problem solving task with the solutions created by the previous generation.